tkhq/gas-station-periphery/src/PayWithERC20/README.md

 This example uses USDC, but you could replace this with any ERC-20.
 This does not use transferFrom or any approve

 1. User delegates to the gas delegate with a type 4 transaction.
-This can be paid for by the paymaster
+This can be paid for by the paymaster.
-2. The user signs two intents (gasless)
+2. The user signs two intents (gasless):
-    a.
-The user signs an intent to allow the gas station to interact with USDC on behalf of the user up to a time limit (this can be cached safely)
+   - The user signs an intent to allow the gas station to interact with USDC on behalf of the user up to a time limit (this can be cached safely).
-    b.
-The user signs an intent for the actual execution they want to pay for in USDC
+   - The user signs an intent for the actual execution they want to pay for in USDC.
 3. The paymaster then broadcasts the transaction with:
-    a.
-The two signatures from step 2
+   - The two signatures from step 2.
-    b.
-Calldata associated with that transaction
+   - Calldata associated with that transaction.
-    c.
-The initial amount of USDC that will be used to pay for the transaction.
-This is called "_initialDepositERC20"
+   - The initial amount of USDC that will be used to pay for the transaction.
+This is called `_initialDepositERC20`.
 4. The gas station contract then:
-    a.
-Pulls _initialDepositERC20 using a transfer and stores it in the contract using the session intent in step 2.a
+   - Pulls `_initialDepositERC20` using a transfer and stores it in the contract using the session intent in step 2.a.
-    b.
-Executes the transaction using the execution intent in step 2.b
+   - Executes the transaction using the execution intent in step 2.b.
-    c.
-Calculates the cost of the transaction in USDC using an oracle, then adds a base fee and a percentage fee in basis points
+   - Calculates the cost of the transaction in USDC using an oracle, then adds a base fee and a percentage fee in basis points.
-    d.
-Based on the cost of the transaction:
+   - Based on the cost of the transaction:
-        i.
-If it's less than _initialDepositERC20, it will pay the reimbursement address the cost plus fees, and give the user the change ii.
-If it's greater than _initialDepositERC20, it will pay reimbursement address the full _initialDepositERC20 amount and attempt to collect the remainder from the user
+     - If it's less than `_initialDepositERC20`, it will pay the reimbursement address the cost plus fees, and give the user the change.
+     - If it's greater than `_initialDepositERC20`, it will pay reimbursement address the full `_initialDepositERC20` amount and attempt to collect the remainder from the user.

 ## What can go wrong?
 And what we are doing about it?